rnissel/Pruned-DFT-s-FBMC_Python/README.md

 Note that pruned DFT spread FBMC does not require a CP and thus has a higher data rate than conventional SC-FDMA.

 ----------
-### Pruned DFT spread FBMC shows very good spectral properties, comparable to FBMC:
+### Pruned DFT spread FBMC has superior spectral properties, comparable to FBMC:

 ![](png/Figure_4.png)